schavez100/schavez100.github.io/Test_Case.md

 ## Overall Test Status:

 All menus were linked however clicking "Exit" brings another menu asking the player if they want to exit the game or not.
+This was something that was not perdicted but does make sense.
+It did work however, it was not something that was planned

 ## Run History:
 | # |	Run Date |	Run By |	Results |